 I like to elevate my ribs by taking them carefully out of the instant pot and placing them on a baking sheet before brushing them with bbq sauce.

 These are finished in just over an hour and they are so satisfying!
-Isn’t it great that there is no grill needed?
+They would pair perfectly with this keto cauliflower potato salad from the blog Real Balanced.

 I promise these are so easy and they are definitely finger-licking good!